TheOdinProject/curriculum/foundations/installations/installation_overview.md

 Before we can continue, we must first stress one detail of importance:

 **We can only support what is provided within the scope of our curriculum.
 We do not support native Windows as a development environment.** Using Windows has been discussed many times and it is not feasible to do so at this time.
 Please do not ask us to support Windows, and please **do not bring it up in the Discord**.
-We are constantly evaluating our curriculum to keep content as fresh and accessible as possible, and Windows has not proven to be a path of low resistance
+We are constantly evaluating our curriculum to keep content as fresh and accessible as possible, and Windows has not proven to be a path of low resistance.

 With that out of the way, we need to set up an appropriate development environment!